 The electronic leak detector has a transducer which is sensitive to the types of sound that come from pipe systems.
 When a sound is registered on the machines it is transmitted to the security system at a higher frequency.
 A plumbing technician will assess all information regarding where a potential leak may be happening and use an electronic leak detector, line tracing equipment, camera inspection, and static pressure testing to locate the specific source of the leak.
 Even a very small leak can cause cracks in the slab and flooding damage.
 By utilizing the current technology and understanding how they work to create a full ‘picture’ of what is happening out of sight, a leak can be detected long before the homeowner would become aware, avoiding severe and costly water damage to their home.

 So, what is electronic leak detection?
 It just might be the thing that can answer that nagging question… do we have an unknown leak?
 Call Jerry’s Plumbing and Heating for complete slab leak detection service!

 You know you need drain cleaning services when you start experiencing these typical issues:

-Foul or sour odors coming from the drain are not just unpleasant, they can signal a drain problem.
-A drain clogging up with hair and grease will accumulate food particles that begin to rot when not washed down.
+Foul or sour odors coming from the drain are not just unpleasant; they can signal a drain problem.
+A drain clogged up with hair and grease will accumulate food particles that begin to rot when not washed down.
 Small rodents can even get trapped in drains, causing bad smells and clogging the drain.

 Water Back Ups